gkapsid/HomeProjects/REDLamborghini/readme.md

-# Lamborghini Blancpain RC BT toy car
+# Red Lamborghini RC BT toy car

 I had an old RC (40 MHz) toy car with limited functionality.
 The remote was only for forward backward movement and left, right turning.
 It was power by 4 AA 1,5 V batteries connected in series, totally 6 V, about 1000 mΑh.